-Sears Holdings Savings Plan, Sears Holdings Puerto Rico Savings Plan, and The Lands’ End, Inc. Retirement Plan (collectively, the Plans)
+Sears Holdings Savings Plan, Sears Holdings Puerto Rico Savings Plan, and The Lands’ End, Inc. Retirement Plan

-Would permit, effective for the period beginning September 7, 2012 and ending October 8, 2012, (1) the acquisition of certain subscription right(s) (the Right or Rights) by the Plans from Sears Holdings Corporation (Holdings) in connection with an offering (the Offering) by Holdings of shares of common stock in Sears Hometown and Outlet Stores, Inc.; and (2) the holding of the Rights by the Plans during the subscription period of the Offering.
+Permits, effective for the period beginning September 7, 2012 and ending October 8, 2012, (1) the acquisition of certain subscription right(s) (the Right or Rights) by the Plans from Sears Holdings Corporation (Holdings) in connection with an offering (the Offering) by Holdings of shares of common stock in Sears Hometown and Outlet Stores, Inc.; and (2) the holding of the Rights by the Plans during the subscription period of the Offering.

 D-11742 thru D-11746

 The ABB Inc. Cash Balance Pension Plan; the Cash Balance Pension Plan for Certain Represented Employees of ABB Inc.; the Pension Plan for Employees of the Process Analytics Division of ABB Inc. Represented by the Laborer’s International Union of North America (AFL-CIO), Local No. 1304; the Pension Plan of Fischer & Porter Company; and the ABB Inc. Pension Plan (UE 625 & UE 626) (collectively, the Plans)

 Would permit to the in-kind contribution of certain U.S. Treasury Bills to the Plans by ABB Inc., a party in interest with respect to the Plans, on September 14, 2012.

 AT&T Inc. (together with AT&T Inc.’s Affiliates, AT&T)